CALL (02) 9610 1046

 The first step in a property settlement is identifying all the assets and liabilities that need to be divided.
 This can include:

 Once the property has been identified, it must be valued.
-This can sometimes involve getting professional valuations for things like real estate or business interests.
+This can sometimes involve getting professional valuations for assets such as real estate or business interests.

 2. Assess the Contributions of Each Party